Out-Of-State College Student Dies After Being Struck By Stray Bullet Outside Airbnb In Brooklyn

 He was taken to Wycoff Heights Medical Center, where he died.

-His parents told CBS2’s Cory James they cannot believe this happened to a young man who spent a lot of his time fighting to end violence.
+His parents told CBS2’s Cory James they cannot believe this happened to a young man who worked with their local officials for years to combat violence.

 “America is very broken right now.
 Ethan wanted to be part of the solution.
-Now he won’t be,” Ethan’s father, Jason Williams, said.
+He won’t be,” Ethan’s father, Jason Williams, said.

 Ethan Williams also leaves behind two younger siblings.

-His family says he just started his sophomore year at Indianapolis University College.
+His family says he just started his sophomore year at Indiana University and wanted to produce films.

 Police are still investigating the incident.

-No arrests have been made, and no description of the gunman has been released.
+No arrests have been made, and no description of a suspect has been released.

 MORE FROM CBS NEW YORK